-Everything about the end of the year is centered around feeling rooted to one another.
-The comforts and or discomforts of family, the shared experiences with friends, ugly sweaters and added pounds are worth it all when you see the wonder that possesses children, making it a truly magical time.
-Giving gifts is a way to express gratitude and appreciation for those we love, and it just feels pretty amazing to see the look on someone’s face when you give them something that reflects this.
+Giving gifts is a way to express gratitude and appreciation for those we love, and it just feels pretty amazing to see the look (even virtual) on someone’s face when you give them something that reflects your connection.

-For the religious, it is a chance to strengthen their faith and bond with the community.
-For the family that lives long distances from each other, an opportunity to shut off from daily life and create more lasting memories.
+For the religious, exchanging presents is an opportunity to strengthen their faith and bond with the community.
+For the family, an opportunity to shut off from daily life and create more lasting memories.

 THEN GOD SAID,